What a 75-Year-Old Nurse Told Me About BFRT Misuse Stunned Me—and Why She Chose RockCuff

 Her story is not just a reminder of the importance of proper education and protocol—it’s also a testament to patient empowerment.
 This retired nurse, with decades of healthcare experience, trusted her instincts and chose to advocate for herself.
 She found comfort in the right tool and sought clarity where the system had failed her.

 RockCuff was designed for moments like this—to simplify, to protect, and to empower.
+Our product aims to provide users with a safe and effective way to engage in blood flow restriction training.